 Security

-Generate or view your API key and turn on two-factor authentication to protect your accounts.
+Reveal or re-generate your API key and turn on two-factor authentication to protect your accounts.

 Master passwordTwo-factor loginEncrypted at rest